saeed-saffari/stories-in-data/README.md

 # Stories in Data 📚📊

-This project explores the stories hidden within data through visualizations.
+This project explores stories hidden within data through visualizations across fields like economics, health, environment, and society.

 Each plot is linked with its code and dataset for easy exploration.